Save to My DOJO

 Azure Network Monitor Dependency View (courtesy of Microsoft)

-Version 2 of the network monitoring component of Azure Monitor covers all network components (with no agent deployment required for Azure cloud monitoring) such as vNets and subnets, ExpressRoute, VPN and performance, along with giving you Traffic view and a Diagnostics toolkit for troubleshooting.
-This latter feature gives you links to enable packet capture for VMs, troubleshooting VPNs, troubleshooting connectivity issues, identifying next hops and diagnosing traffic filtering issues.
+Version 2 of the network monitoring component of Azure Monitor covers all network components (with no agent deployment required for Azure cloud monitoring) such as vNets and subnets, ExpressRoute, VPN, and performance, along with giving you a Traffic view and a Diagnostics toolkit for troubleshooting.
+This latter feature gives you links to enable packet capture for VMs, troubleshooting VPNs, troubleshooting connectivity issues, identifying next hops, and diagnosing traffic filtering issues.

 Azure Network Monitor Load Balancer (courtesy of Microsoft)

-At the time of writing, there are 10 Insights on offer (the closest you’ll get to a SCOM MP).
-Virtual Machines, Containers, Networks, Storage accounts, Cosmos DB, Cache for Redis, Data Explorer Clusters, Key Vaults, Applications and Windows Virtual Desktop.
+At the time of writing, there are 16 Insights on offer (the closest you’ll get to a SCOM MP).
+Virtual Machines, Containers, Networks, Storage accounts, Backup, Cosmos DB, Cache for Redis, Data Explorer Clusters, Log Analytics workspaces, Key Vaults, Applications, Activity Logs, Service Bus, SQL, Azure/Windows Virtual Desktop and Azure Stack HCI.

 Azure Monitor Insights Gallery